Tennessee Court Denied Wife’s Request for Spousal Support in Divorce

 As this case illustrates, divorce has the potential to change a family’s standard of living.
 There are ways to protect your financial interests in divorce.
 One of the best courses of action is contact a local family law attorney who will work to achieve the best possible settlement under the circumstances of your case.

 Widrig Law PLLC is an experienced family law firm serving clients in Nashville, Murfreesboro, Franklin, Mt Juliet, Smyrna, Lebanon, Fairview, Bellevue, Gallatin, Springfield, and Clarksville.
-We offer free initial consultations.
-If you have questions about divorce, spousal support, or any other matters, just call us at 615-417-7800 to schedule your free consultation.
+We offer initial consultations.
+If you have questions about divorce, spousal support, or any other matters, just call us at 615-417-7800 to schedule your consultation.